CurveDocs/curve-docs/docs/cryptoswap-exchange/twocrypto-ng/pools/twocrypto.md

 ### `virtual_price`
 !!! description "`TwoCrypto.virtual_price -> uint256: view`"

     Getter for the cached virtual price.
-This variable is fast as its only reading the cached one instead of re-calculating it.
+This variable provides a fast read by accessing the cached value instead of recalculating it.

-    Returns: cached virtual price (`uint256`).
+    Returns: Cached virtual price (`uint256`).

     ??? quote "Source code"